How Resolve Works

 - We pause or slow lower-priority work

-- Reorder the backlog
+- Reorder priorities

 - Focus on what matters most right now